 Intensive English Centres (IECs) and the Intensive English High School (IEHS) provide intensive English tuition to newly arrived, high school aged students whose first language is not English.
 In addition, the IECs and the IEHS provide orientation, settlement and welfare programs to prepare students for learning in a NSW government high school and to participate in Australian society.

-There are many Intensive English Centres and an Intensive English High School located in metropolitan Sydney and Wollongong.
+There are many Intensive English Centres located in Sydney and Wollongong and an Intensive English High School located in metropolitan Sydney.

 Newly arrived students wishing to enrol in IECs and the IEHS must meet certain requirements: